ropensci/roweb3/content/blog/2021-10-14-runiverse-badges/index.md

 ![cran-badge example for gert package](http://www.r-pkg.org/badges/version/gert)
 ```

 Which looks like below.
-Here the user can immediately see from the readme that the package is available from the ropensci universe, and that the version from r-universe is more current than the CRAN version.
+Here users can immediately see from the README that the package is available from the ropensci universe, and that the version from r-universe is higher than the CRAN version.

 [![screenshot of the gert package showing the badge in action](gert.png)](https://github.com/r-lib/gert)